Kasperdejong/Kasperdejong/README.md

-- Basic programming SKILLS:
+- programming SKILLS:
-  Php, Javascript and excalibur.
+  React, Laravel, Neural Networks, Php, Javascript and excalibur.

-  -I like making websites in visual studio code.
-Specifically the layout and how it will look
+  -I like making websites in PHPStorm Specifically the layout and how it will look

  ¯\_(ツ)_/¯